Chart Color Schemes

 Traralgon - West has a typical household mix, with a higher-than-average median household size

 Family households constitute 67.8% of all households, including 28.0% couples with children, 27.4% couples without children, and 11.4% single parent families.
 Non-family households account for the remaining 32.2%, with lone person households at 29.2% and group households comprising 3.1%.
-The median household size is 2.4 people, larger than the Rest of Vic. average of 2.3.
+The median household size is 2.4 people, which is larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households